Turkish President says NATO mulling missiles for Turkey

 The two civilians, a woman and a young man, were struck by stray bullets fired from the Syrian town of Ras al-Ain just across the border where Syrian rebels are fighting government forces.

-Turkey's Chief-of-Staff has said his troops would respond "with greater force" if shells continued to land in Turkey, and parliament last month authorized the deployment of troops beyond Turkey.
+Turkey's Chief-of-Staff has said his troops would respond "with greater force" if shells continued to land in Turkey, and parliament last month authorised the deployment of troops beyond Turkey.

 But Ankara is reluctant to take any unilateral military action inside Syria and while Washington has vowed to stand by Ankara, it has found itself increasingly isolated and frustrated by a lack of international consensus on how to end the conflict.